johnyorke/JYGraphView/README.md

 If you want to go a bit further with customisation then go ahead and dig around in JYGraphViewController.m.
 I apologise in advance for the messiness.
 Good luck.

 # What the graph controller actually does

-The original implementation was done in a rush and also had a lot of hard-coded values based on the nature of the data it was presenting (always 24 values and not a huge range between the smallest and largest).
-I've done my best to name methods so that they make sense, which they kind-of do (to me anyway).

 The graph takes your numbers, works out the range, translates them into coordinates, then draws the elements:
 * background bar (which is actually a label)